 - In the resulting Create private key dialog, select the JSON option, create the key, and download it to your computer.

-- Return to Harness Manager's Configure Service Manager dialog.
+- Return to Harness Manager's Configure Secrets Manager dialog.
 Under GCP KMS Credentials File, click the Choose File button, and upload the key file you just exported from Google Cloud.

 - Click Submit.
 Your Google Cloud KMS will now appear in Harness Manager's Secrets Managers list, labeled with the Display Name you assigned.

 Harness currently does not support migrating secrets from Google Cloud KMS (or other secrets managers) to CyberArk.
 For details, see CyberArk Limitations.